mkimelblat/calendly-mcp-server/README.md

 ## What This Enables

-### Event Type Management (NEW!)
+### Event Type Management
-- Create new event types without using the Calendly UI
+- Create new event types without using the Calendly UI (one-on-one event types only)
 - Update event type durations, locations, and settings in bulk
 - Modify availability schedules programmatically
 - Configure meeting locations via API